SETAP-GROUP-B/SetapWeek4/ScenarioBUserStories.md

 ## William Watson - up2207649

-- What would you improve about your current music client? -> Randomising feature to eliminate repeating music.
+- Q: What would you improve about your current music client?
+- A: They like the shuffle feature and searching for specific types of music.

 ## Azad Al-dawoodi - up2038282

 - How important is it to offer offline functionality, especially when real-time weather data is unavailable? -> Not important, will use if offered for free.

 - Would you like to integrate social features, such as sharing weather-based playlists with friends or seeing what music others are listening to based on their weather? -> Yes, to be able to see friends currently living in different locations + their current playlists.